Hiring staff is a challenging task, and one that employers often get wrong. Here are five mistakes to avoid

 You have a job for which you’re recruiting.
 You know what that job entails, and the sort of person you need to fill it.
 So make sure you describe the job in the simplest possible terms, keeping frippery to the minimum.

-“Of course, everyone wants to make their recruitment ads and job specs look as appealing as possible to candidates,” says Sam Chambers, Associate Director at Just Recruitment.
+“Of course, everyone wants to make their recruitment ads and job specs look as appealing as possible to candidates,” says Emma Kershaw, director at Just Recruitment.
 “But if you want to attract the right person, you need to tell them exactly what you’re after.
 So focus on the content first, then make it sparkle.
 If not, you could end up with completely the wrong profile of applicant.”

 2. Recruiting a skills set, not a person

-“People do business with people,” says Sam Chambers, “and that’s really important when it comes to recruitment.
+“People do business with people,” says Emma Kershaw, “and that’s really important when it comes to recruitment.
 While you need to ensure the person you appoint has the skills and competencies to do the job in question, it’s also crucial that they fit in with the team and are easy to work alongside, as well as having the right worth ethic and attitude.

 “Too often, employers focus just on whether or not a candidate matches the core competencies for the vacancy, and that seeds problems for the future.
 Consider the person, too – everyone in the workplace will thank you for it.”